 “Don’t go to any trouble on my account.
 But thanks.”
 He paused.
 “By the way, I just sent you a comm confirming my attendance.
 The… current troubles got me thinking about security.
 I’ll check in with your AI at every conversation with my cert so you know you’re dealing with me and not an imposter.
-Do you happen to know Antonia?
-She worked with Ruth–”
+You remember Antonia, right?”

 “Yes.
 I met her, and I was briefed about Alice’s team’s investigation.”

-“I don’t know if it was in your briefing, but Antonia was ambushed in Dawn’s local sim.
+“I don’t know if it was in your briefing, but Antonia was ambushed in Dawn’s local space sim, on the space station.
 She knew me like this,” he said, indicating his avatar.
 “I was doing everything I could to get her out of there.
 As she flew to her shuttle, one of those assholes impersonated my avatar and attacked her.”

 Luis leaned back, gazing at the avatar for a moment.
 When he spoke, he started slowly.
 “I… we, the Confederation can use as many allies as possible.”

 Yes, you are.
 “You were certainly a big help to Ruth’s investigators.”